alvgutcac/SymplecticTableaux/README.md

 # SymplecticTableaux
 A SageMath library implementing symplectic tableaux and symplectic patterns.

+**Warning:** This library hasn't been thoroughly tested.
+Bugs may exist.

 ### Instalation
 To use this locally, save the file in your computer (e.g. in Desktop).
 Then run a Sage console in this path directory and load the file.
 ```